aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 ## Minimum Go Version

-The {{% alias sdk-go %}} requires a minimum version of Go 1.15.
-Migration from AWS SDK for Go to {{% alias sdk-go %}}
-might require you to upgrade your application by one or more Go versions.
-The latest version of Go can be downloaded on the [Downloads](https://golang.org/dl/) page.
+The {{% alias sdk-go %}} requires a minimum Go version of {{% alias min-go-version %}}.
+Migration from v1 to v2 The latest version of Go can be downloaded on the [Downloads](https://golang.org/dl/) page.
 See the [Release History](https://golang.org/doc/devel/release.html) for more information about each Go version release, and relevant information required for upgrading.